arcbarkzap/supernova/README.md

 This repository was created using BlueBuild.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 This is a personal image created for my use.
-Currently consists of three images: `supernova` (from aurora-dx), `bazzite-sn` (from bazzite-nvidia-open), and `bazzite-astro` (from bazzite-gnome-nvidia-open). **This is a work in progress.
+Currently consists of three images: `supernova` (from aurora), `bazzite-sn` (from bazzite-nvidia-open), and `astrognomey` (from ublue/silverblue-main). **This is a work in progress.
 Things may not be stable.** Some parts are purely for experimental purposes.

 Initial Hyprland and Waybar configurations are adapted from [wayblue](https://github.com/wayblueorg/wayblue).